SnowdogApps/front-end-recruitment-test/README.md

 ---

+We are not answering any questions about this test.
+Eveyrone needs to work with same input informations, to let us fairly judge your work.

+---

 After finishing all tasks send us your CV and link to repository at jobs@snow.dog, then wait for answer.
 Bye!